jenkinsci/mabl-integration-plugin/README.md

 #### v0.0.21 (2 June 2020)
 -   Raised minimum version to 2.121.3
--   Switched to use Secret text credential kind for storing REST API key
+-   Switched to use Secret text credential kind for storing mabl API key

 #### v0.0.20 (29 May 2020)
 -   Moved API key to credentials plugin.
 Existing users must update their configuration manually.